 The turkey has been cooked to perfection.
 It's skin is beautifully browned and the bird has rested for 30 minutes.
-Now, it's time to dig into the turkey — but the uncle who used to always carve the bird isn't at this year's Thanksgiving celebration.
+Now, it's time to dig into the turkey — but the uncle who used to always carve the bird isn't at this year's Thanksgiving celebration due to the pandemic.
 Now what?

 Here are their top tips for how to carve a turkey like a pro on Thanksgiving.